 1. Preheat oven to 140C/280F.
 Line a large baking tray with baking paper.

-6. Spread granola on the tray, making a hole in the centre, like a doughnut (see photo in post).
+6. Spread granola on the tray, clear a circle in the centre, like a doughnut.

 7. Bake for 45 minutes - DO NOT STIR - until golden.
 Check at 35 minutes.